Physics-50/Module-1/docs/week2.md

 ### Step 1: Set-up a Spreadsheet

-You will use the same Google sheets document as last week, but you will want to open a new tab/"sheet" (bottom left) and organize it for this week's data collection.
+You will use the same Google sheets document as last week, but you will want to open a new tab/“sheet” (bottom left) and organize it for this week’s data collection.

 Your spreadsheet should allow you to:
 + Record data.